Patricio89/paad/README.md

 Inhouse Project for B3IT Innovation AB - Requested by supervisors Johnne Adermark & Kenneth Andersson, as an internship assignment.
 - Gather data from a raspberry pi device with a attached SenseHat sensor.
+- This application retrives 3 data values: temperature, relative humidity and timestamp.
 - If the database directory doesn't contain a DDL, this application will generate the tables that is needed.
-- This application retrives 3 data values: temperature, relative humidity and timestamp.
 - Store data to a mysql database.
 - Retrive data from supervised data table (Database) to be controlled.
 As the file gets generated or modified, this application will during the retrieval of new data, also make a controll of the supervised values.

 Build status:
-Generating a DDL
+One time interation of the application - Functional.
+Dynamic solution - failing.
+Generation of DDL towards DB location (If non existent) - Functional Mail notification if controlled values are met - failing.
+Parsing .CSV values and store these into local lists - Functional.
+.CSV Listener OnModify + OnCreate - Functional (Logics need to be fixed).
+Hibernate Interceptor (Database Listener) - failing.
 Manual functionality with dynamic implementation (missing mapping & db listener).